Price Chopper (Northeastern United States): Locations

 Price Chopper operates 129 stores in Upstate New York, Connecticut, Pennsylvania, Vermont, Massachusetts and New Hampshire.
 Its locations are all serviced from the same warehouse in Rotterdam, New York.
 Price Chopper's primary market is still the Capital District of New York, where about one-third of its store base is located.
 Other major markets for Price Chopper include Utica, Syracuse, Binghamton, and the Mid-Hudson Valley in New York, as well as Scranton and Wilkes-Barre, Pennsylvania; Hartford, Connecticut; Worcester, Massachusetts and Burlington, Vermont.
 Price Chopper primarily competes with Hannaford, Shaw's, and Stop & Shop in the eastern portion of its trading area, while facing competition from Wegmans, and Tops Markets (formerly Penn Traffic storefronts) in the west, and ShopRite and Stop & Shop in the south.

-The former Waterbury, Connecticut location closed in June 2008 and the location was purchased by rival chain ShopRite, which closed in November 2022, and became a Stop & Shop in January 2024.
-This marked a step back for the Price Chopper chain in a highly-competitive area where another chain grocery store, Shaw's of Waterbury, also closed in September 2007 as part of that chain's exit from the state.
-All of Price Chopper's remaining stores in Connecticut have so far been successful despite being a relatively-new name to the region.
+The former Waterbury, Connecticut location closed in June 2008 and the location was purchased by ShopRite, which closed in November 2022, and became a Stop & Shop in January 2024.
+Other notable closures of market chains in the area include Shaw's of Waterbury, which closed in September 2007 as part of that chain's exit from the state.
+Price Chopper continues to operate in Connecticut with many stores.